portworx/px-docs/release-notes/rel-notes-priv.md

 ## 1.3.0-rc4

-Note: Upgrade to 1.3 requires a node restart
+Note: Upgrade to 1.3 requires a node restart in non-k8s environments.
+In k8s environments, the cluster does a rolling upgrade

 ### Feature updates and noteworthy changes